singlefinite/SingleFinite.Mvvm/README.md

 }
 ```

-Now that we have a view model and view defined we can configure an instance of `IAppHost` that will host our application state:
+Now that we have a view model and view defined we can configure an instance of `AppHost` that will host our application state:

 ```csharp
 // Program.cs